Integrated Regional Water Management Planning in Napa County

 - Putah Creek watershed is part of the Westside Sacramento IRWMP (PDF of region map)

-- Plan update is guided by a Regional Water Management Group composed of agencies from Napa, Lake, Colusa, Solano, and Yolo Counties
+- The plan was developed by the Westside Regional Water Management Group composed of agencies from Napa, Lake, Colusa, Solano, and Yolo Counties

 - IRWM plans and projects will integrate all aspects of water management, including water supply (surface/groundwater), water quality, water treatment and reuse, flood control/management and environmental benefits.